jmular/sql_query_examples/README.md

 # sql_query_examples

-Using BigQuery to give examples of cleaning data and pulling queries for both public and private data
+This repository includes tutorials and examples questions I made to help others in my lab with cleaning data and pulling queries using BigQuery

+Tutorials and Walkthrough Includes:
+1.

+Datasets used:
+  - movies_dataset_example.csv (from Google Analytics practice dataset)